 Rather than springing training on unsuspecting employees in a company-wide email, focus on gaining buy-in from your team and then set out a plan that will include clear deadlines for training and the outline of when the technology will be rolled out.

 - Invest in technology that’s easy to use

 The traditional vendor management system big players have built systems that are incredibly complex, with a tonne of bells and whistles that your organization is likely to never need.
 Implementing this VMS technology is not only highly expensive, but it takes significantly more time to train your employees and successfully implement it into your processes.

 Why invest the money and time into these complex technologies when your business simply doesn’t have to?
 There are other VMS solutions, such as Conexis VMS, that are specifically designed to be easy to use and quick to implement - ensuring you realize contingent workforce ROI as soon as possible.

 Conexis has created an easy VMS solution that your team can start using right away

-We’ve purposely left out the complicated bells and whistles of the expensive, enterprise solutions that smaller spend clients never use, so that your organization can have a VMS implemented and ready to go with little-to-no employee training.
+We’ve purposely left out the complicated bells and whistles of the traditional VMS solutions, so that your organization can have a VMS implemented and ready to go with little-to-no employee training.
 It's easy to use and improves your return on investment.

 Start maximizing your contingent workforce ROI right away, and book a demo of the Conexis VMS platform today!